Anti-slavery and human trafficking statement

 Modern slavery is a criminal offence and a violation of fundamental human rights.
 National Highways will not tolerate this, and we are committed to doing business in a responsible and sustainable way.
 This includes a commitment to do all that we reasonably can to prevent all forms of modern slavery in any part of our own business and our supply chain.

-We manage the strategic road network (SRN) in England, comprising motorways and some A roads.
-We recognise that this gives us significant reach, and that we have the potential to empower our colleagues, suppliers and customers.
-As such, we aim to add focus on identifying ways in which we can empower our operational colleagues, traffic officers and customers to identify signs and risks of modern slavery, and the routes for reporting any suspicions or evidence.
+We manage the strategic road network in England, comprising motorways and some A roads.
+We recognise that this gives us significant reach, with the potential to empower our colleagues, suppliers and customers.
+As such, we look to identify ways in which we can empower our operational colleagues, traffic officers and customers to identify signs and risks of modern slavery, and the routes for reporting any suspicions or evidence.

 We expect our people, customers and supply chain to share and uphold these ethical values and principles.

-We monitor and categorise concerns reported to us (either via our Whistleblowing (Raising Concerns) service, or any other channel).
+We monitor and categorise concerns reported to us either via our Whistleblowing Speak Out Facility service, or any other channel.

-This statement describes the steps that we have taken during the year ending 31 March 2023 to prevent modern slavery and human trafficking in our organisation and our supply chains.
+This statement describes the steps that we have taken during the year ending 31 March 2024 to prevent modern slavery and human trafficking in our organisation and our supply chain.

 Our business, people and supply chain

-We directly employ over 6,600 colleagues across England and support an extensive supply chain.
-We operate, maintain and improve England’s strategic road network - 4,500 miles of motorways and major A roads.
+We directly employ over 7,000 colleagues across England and support an extensive supply chain.
+We operate, maintain and improve England’s strategic road network - more than 4,500 miles of motorways and major A roads.
 Our network drives economic growth across the country, creating jobs, supporting businesses and opening areas for development.

 Our priorities